dmitrytarassov/rabbitx-orderbook/README.md

 }
 ```

 I used the Emittery library to make it observable.
-I plan to subscribe on new messages about orderbook change.
+I plan to subscribe to new messages about orderbook change.

 I realized abstract class with common logic: `src/app/utils/OrderBookEmitter/OrderBookEmitter.ts`
 ```typescript